DasNaCl/csc/esop/revs/rebuttal.md

 Section 4.3 presents extensions to the framework that allow to take undefinedness, non-determinism, resource exhaustion, and similar settings into account.
 Here, it is crucial to find a suitable cross-language trace relation `~`.
 Example instantiations of `~` are in section 1 in the paper `An Extended Account of Trace-relating Compiler Correctness and Secure Compilation` by Abate et al., 2021.
 Thus, our framework supports reasoning about that kind of behaviour.
-We do not take that into account in our evaluation study because we focus on security properties, whose preservation does not rely on exploiting undefined behaviour.
+We do not take that into account in our evaluation study because we focus on security properties whose preservation does not rely on exploiting undefined behaviour.

 ---------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------